List of Doctors characters introduced in 2012: Jas Khella

 Dr. Jas Khella, portrayed by Vineeta Rishi, first appeared on 21 August 2012 and made her final appearance on 23 November 2013.
 Jas appears at the Mill when the surgery are holding interviews for a new employee.
 Jas is interviewed by Heston Carter (Owen Brenman) and Howard Bellamy (Ian Kelsey), and the interview proves successful.
 Jas arrives at the Mill later on, and is surprised to see her friend Kevin Tyler (Simon Rivers) working there, knowing him from medical school.
 Jas asks Kevin if she can sleep at his house as she is struggling for cash.
-Kevin refuses at first, but laters agrees.
+Kevin refuses at first, but later agrees.
 Jas is displeased that the job at The Mill is only temporary, so begins to look for other jobs.
 Jas finds a job as a waitress, and begins working there, making a friendship with colleague Grace Jacobs (Naomi Battrick).
 She later moves into a bedsit.
 Grace suffers an allergic reaction, causing Jas to use her medical skills to save Grace.
 Jas later quits her job, not being able to be a doctor and waitress at once.

 The character and casting of Rishi was announced on 11 August 2012.
 Jas was described as "honest" and "refreshing".
 Jas has a connection to already established character Kevin Tyler.
 Producer Peter Eryl Lloyd had previously said in an interview that a "young female doctor" would be arriving, saying that Jas would be involved in a "big, dark storyline" where Jas "will take us into that rather dark world, from a female perspective".
 Rivers said that they would form a "relationship" saying that, "As the new character Jas has come into the show and she's an old medical friend of Kevin's, we've got a relationship forming there, where there's a bit of banter!"
 She was also recently involved in a storyline where she was being stalked.
 She originally thought it was her colleague, Al Haskey (Ian Midlane), but it was revealed to be a patient of hers, Gus Harper (Neil Haigh).